The independence ratio of 4-cycle-free planar graphs: Proof of Theorem

 In this case, $G[N(v)]$ has one edge and $u$ is the only degree-4 neighbor of $v$.
 As above, $G \setminus X$ has no triangle components, so $G \setminus X$ contains a 2-chain of triangles, $C$.
 Let $X'$ consist of $X \cup V(C)$.
 Note that adjacent neighbors of $v$ cannot both be adjacent to the same triangle, or else they belong to a 4-cycle adjacent to a triangle.
 Since $G$ does not contain adjacent triangles, a vertex in $N(v)$ cannot be adjacent to two vertices in the same triangle of $C$.
 Therefore if $u$ is not adjacent to a neighbor of $v$, then $G[X']$ must be as in Figure \ref{subfig:M=9-u-not-in-tri}.
 If $u$ is part of some triangle, then note that the vertex in $N(v) \setminus (N(u) \cup \{u\})$ must be adjacent to one vertex from each triangle in $C$.
 Moreover, $u$ is adjacent to either one or two vertices of $C$.
 In the first case $G[X']$ is as in Figure \ref{subfig:M=9du=3}, and in the second case, $G[X']$ is as in Figure \ref{subfig:M=9du=4}.
 Regardless of the specific configuration, Claim \ref{main-inequality} with $X'$ playing the role of $X$ implies

 However, this contradicts \eqref{deg-4-deg-3-nbr-difficult-equation}. \end{proof}

-\begin{claim} The maximum degree of $G$ is at most three. \end{claim} \begin{proof} Suppose for contradiction that $G$ contains a degree-4 vertex $v$.
+\begin{claim} The maximum degree of $G$ is at most three. \end{claim} \begin{proof} Suppose towards a contradiction that $G$ contains a degree-4 vertex $v$.
 By Claim \ref{deg-4-no-deg-3-nbrs}, every neighbor of $v$ has degree four.
 Let $X$ consist of $v$ and its neighbors, so $A = 1$ and $N = 5$.
 Because $v$ can be a part of at most two triangles, $M \geq 14$.
 Claim \ref{main-inequality} implies

 By \eqref{deg-4-deg-4-nbr-equation}, $M - \Lambda \leq 13$, so $\Lambda > 0$.
 Therefore $G \setminus X$ contains a difficult component $C$.
 Let $u \in V(C)$ such that $d_C(u) = 2$.
 By Claim \ref{min-deg-3}, $|N_G(u) \cap X| \geq 1$.
 By Claim \ref{deg-4-no-deg-3-nbrs}, and since every vertex in $X$ has degree four, $d_G(u) \geq 4$.
 Thus, $|N_G(u) \cap X| \geq 2$ and $\Phi(C) \geq 6$ since $C$ has at least three vertices $w$ with $d_C(w) = 2$.
 This implies that $v$ and $u$ share two neighbors, so $v$ cannot be part of a triangle or else $G$ contains a 4-cycle adjacent to a triangle.
 Therefore $M = 16$, so $\Lambda \geq 3$.
 Since $\Phi(C) \geq 6$ for every such difficult component $C$, $\Lambda \leq \lfloor \Phi(G[X])/6 \rfloor = 2$, a contradiction. \end{proof}